 A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

-Lucid Trading is $134 cheaper to get started.
-Lucid Trading charges $130 one-time.
-Trade Day charges $125/mo (monthly subscription) plus a $139 activation fee.
+Lucid Trading is $86 cheaper to get started.
+Lucid Trading charges $140 one-time.
+Trade Day charges $87/mo (monthly subscription) plus a $139 activation fee.
+Trade Day currently has an active promotion which may further reduce cost.

-Trade Day requires clearing a buffer zone before your first payout โ you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed. has no buffer requirement, meaning payouts are available from day one.
+Trade Day requires clearing a buffer zone before your first payout — you must earn above your starting balance plus the drawdown amount before any withdrawal is allowed.
+Lucid Trading has no buffer requirement, meaning payouts are available from day one.

-Lucid Trading is a stronger fit for scalpers and budget traders and day traders and swing traders and conservative / grinders (automation & bots allowed).
+Both firms work well for budget traders.
+Lucid Trading is a stronger fit for day traders and scalpers and conservative / grinders (news trading allowed).
 Explore all trading styles to see which firms match your approach.

 Based on $500/day profit, 20 trading days/month, 55% win rate